Cricket Azima: Founder + Big Cheese

 Alison Tozzi Liu: Director of Media, James Beard Foundation

-Alison Tozzi Liu is the director of media at the James Beard Foundation.
+Alison Tozzi Liu is the Vice President of Marketing, Communications, and Content at the James Beard Foundation.
 She holds a master’s degree in food studies from New York University and a culinary arts degree from the Institute of Culinary Education in New York City.
 She has extensive experience cooking in restaurants, food styling, and editorial work.
 Alison has developed and tested recipes for several cookbooks including a series of South Beach Diet cookbooks and the children’s cookbookEverybody Eats Lunch.
 Her writing on food has appeared in the Oxford Encyclopedia of American Food and Kiwi magazine.

 Christine Carroll: Founder, CulinaryCorps®